IPMonitor Class

 This property determines the type of packet information to report when DoEvents is called.
 The property value can be one of the following:

-Individual packets are reported through the Packet event as they are received from the network driver.
-Only packets that match the filter criteria specified in Filter and Direction will trigger the event.
+omCapture (0) (default) Regular cached reading and writing are performed.
+Individual packets are reported through the Packet event.
+Only those packets that match the filter criteria specified in the Filter and Direction properties will trigger the event.

 Data Type